kamalsoft/skyline/docs/USER_MANUAL.md

   - **Animated:** A dynamic background that reflects the current weather and time of day.
   - **Dynamic Image:** A beautiful, high-quality image that changes daily.
   - **Solid Color:** A simple, clean background.
+- **Layout:** Toggle visibility for components like the World Clock, Sun Path, and the new Celestial Events panel.

 ### Effects